simonnickel/snap/conventions.md

  - Maintainability: Prevent future work.
  - Don't let it dry out: While DRY (don't repeat yourself) is great, it's often misunderstood as don't repeat code.
 It should be don't repeat logic instead.

+## Dependencies

+Trying to prevent using external dependencies.
+This is a guideline, not a rule.
+The closer to the core, the more significant it becomes.

+1. Try a simpler solution that works out of the box.
+2. If worth it, try to reimplement.
+Book the effort as learning.
+3. If using something external, try to wrap it for easy replacement.

 # Style Guide

+I like rules, but not to enforce them.
+So I am not using any formatter or linter.
+Just some conventions I got used to.

 ## Comments